NotTacoz/jacaranda/content/notes/AE/english/term 4 responding english exam practices.md

 encouraging the audience to
 (how audience is encouraged in a specific way)
 - The Maitland are isolationists, quiet townsfolk who enjoy spending time with only their loved ones, and not interested in social affairs.
--  Barbara Maitland's comment on Jane, a real estate agent, to <mark style="background: #FFFD00B0;">"leave [them] alone [at home]"</mark> demonstrates the Maitland's unwelcoming attitude towards outsiders like Jane.
+-  Barbara Maitland's comment towards Jane, a real estate agent, to <mark style="background: #FFFD00B0;">"leave [them] alone [at home]"</mark> demonstrates the Maitland's unwelcoming attitude towards outsiders like Jane.
 - This juxtaposes with the Deetz family.
 When the Deetz settle into the house, they host a <mark style="background: #FFFD00B0;">"dinner party"</mark> <mark style="background: #FFFD00B0;">"for seven people."</mark>

+**The incompatibility between country and city styles is evident in how the two families are characterised when living in the rural, countryside setting.**
-- This is further emphasised with how both families view style.
-Both the Maitland and Deetz family have an obsession with style, but it differs from who they want to present.
+- Both the Maitland and Deetz family have an obsession with style, but it differs from who they want to present.
 - The Maitland express their style through decorating the house with wallpapers and Adam's model of the entire town.
+Showcases their style by adding on to the house they are residing in, and only there for the sake of comforting themselves.
-- This contrasts with the Deetz family, in which Delia expresses that if <mark style="background: #FFFD00B0;">"you cover the wallpaper ... this place might be liveable."</mark> The connotation of liveable if the wallpaper is covered highlights the dissatisfaction and contrasting styles.
+- This contrasts with the Deetz family.
+Delia expresses that if <mark style="background: #FFFD00B0;">"you cover the wallpaper ... this place might be liveable."</mark> The connotation of liveable only if the wallpaper is covered highlights the dissatisfaction towards anything that compliments her trendy urbane tastes.
 - The Deetz decorates and expresses their style for social status.
 Delia Deetz expresses her style through her sculptures.
 Her sculpts are not for herself, but to garner praise from people of high status in the art world, illustrated when she states <mark style="background: #FFFD00B0;">"My agent, Bernard, is bringing a woman who writes for Art in America.  "</mark>
 - Whilst the Maitland's crafts and decorations are reserved for themselves, the Deetz likes to boast (?)
-**Link Sentence**
+- The Maitlands enjoyed the slow pace of their existence in the country, evidenced when they agreed that <mark style="background: #FFFD00B0;">"Two weeks at home"</mark> is the <mark style="background: #FFFD00B0;">"the perfect vacation"</mark>
+- However, Charles Deetz struggles to relax and cannot look around without seeing a business opportunity, a symptom of his urban background.
+**The film can thus be seen as a kind of allegory for the incompatibilities between city and country, and the struggle between urban complication and rural simplicity.**

+The theme of family is a surprisingly important theme in a movie about demons and the dead.
+As the movie progresses, it becomes increasingly clear that the deceased Maitlands actually provide a more stable parental unit for Lydia than her own, living, parental figures.
+The Maitlands are concerned for her welfare, listen to her and seem to take the trouble to get to know her, which is not something that her parents seem particularly keen to do.
+Preoccupied with her social standing and her own art career, Delia Deetz thinks that Lydia's angst is a waste of energy and a way of getting attention, rather than a manifestation of her depression, and a cry for help.
+The Deetzes are a parody of the fractured family, one in which the parents and children don't understand one another, and where the appearance of harmony is more important than real love.
+By the end of the film, the Maitlands and the Deetzes agree to live alongside one another in harmony in the house, providing Lydia with two sets of parents.
+With a strong familial base in place at home, Lydia's stability has improved and she has become a happy, well-adjusted kid, showcasing the importance of a strong family base as an important theme.

+**<u>Beetlejuice</u>'s resolution serves to justify that rural simplicity provides a more comforting environment for children such as Lydia.**
+- In the resolution of the film, the Maitlands ask Lydia of her grades in <mark style="background: #FFFD00B0;">"maths"</mark> and <mark style="background: #FFFD00B0;">"science"</mark>.
+- Showing concern for her welfare, listening to her and taking the trouble to get to know her, juxtaposes the Deetz family.
+- Delia Deetz stating that <mark style="background: #FFFD00B0;">"let's play family just for tonight"</mark> explains their relationships, where the they parody a fractured family, because of a lack of understanding between parents and children, appearance of harmony becomes more important than real love.
+- Delia Deetz lashing out towards Lydia, saying <mark style="background: #FFFD00B0;">"Don't you dare talk to others about me.
+I'm an artist!
+The only thing that scares me is being embarrassed in front of my friends."</mark> underscores her blind focus on her own social standing and art career, putting it above Lydia's angst, thinking of a waste of energy and a way of getting attention, rather than a manifestation of her depression, and a cry for help.
+- By the end of the film, the Maitlands and the Deetzes agree to live alongside one another in harmony in the house, providing Lydia with two sets of parents.
+- With a strong familial base in place at home, Lydia's stability has improved and she has become a happy, well-adjusted kid, showcasing the importance of a strong family base as an important theme.
+**link**